torvalds/linux/Documentation/networking/snmp_counter.rst

 The number of packets received by the IP layer.
 It gets increasing at the beginning of ip_rcv function, always be updated together with IpExtInOctets.
+It will be increased even if the packet is dropped later (e.g. due to the IP header is invalid or the checksum is wrong and so on).
 It indicates the number of aggregated segments after GRO/LRO.

 * IpInDelivers